martinerk0/dustbot/index.md

 ### Rear part
 This part is subject to change.
-It prevents robot from falling backward when accelerating forward, and collects dust by kitchen cloth attached by M3 bolts.
+It prevents robot from falling backward when accelerating forward, and collects dust by kitchen cloth attached by two M3x10 bolts.

 ## Actuators
 I chose [differential steering](https://en.wikipedia.org/wiki/Differential_steering) because it is easy to program, and uses only two motors.

 We used TT motors, they are available on Ebay or Aliexpress for 2 dollars each.
+Motors are attached to bottom part by four M3x24 bolts with nuts.

 <img src="./images/tt_motor.jpg" alt="drawing" height="300" width="300" style="vertical-align: